<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 · Overseeing employee compensation and benefits

-· Recruiting, hiring, and training new employees
+· Job posting, recruiting, hiring, and training new employees for leadership development

 · Offering training and professional development